prototypdigital/skeletor/README.md

 Use these methods to construct <b>element</b> animations in a super simple way.
 Create these animations outside the component body to avoid unnecessary re-renders and other lifecycle related issues.
 All animations are done via native driver, <i>except if the animation loops to avoid issues with the animation itself.</i>

 `animateParallel` will animate all of the defined element styles in parallel (meaning they will all start animating at the same time).
 In the example below, this means that opacity, translateY and translateX will all start animating at once.
 Additional configuration is possible as a second parameter, where you can define the animation `duration`, `loop` and `easing`.
-The default configuration is `{ duration: 800, easing: Easing.ease(Easing.quad) }`.
+The default configuration is `{ duration = 400, easing = Easing.inOut(Easing.ease), loop = false, native = true, }`.

 Usage